Summary: Workplace culture is shaped less by company policies and more by the behaviors employees experience every day from leadership.

 Small behaviors repeated consistently over time often become the foundation of workplace culture itself.

-Leadership behavior plays a major role in shaping workplace wellbeing culture.
+Leadership behavior plays a major role in shaping the workplace well-being culture.

-Employees pay attention not only to what organizations say about wellbeing, but also to what leaders consistently reinforce through everyday actions.
+Employees pay attention not only to what organizations say about well-being, but also to what leaders consistently reinforce through everyday actions, communication patterns, and team expectations.

 Organizations increasingly recognize that healthier workplace cultures are built when leaders: